How to survive a slasher movie as a trope female character

 The 90s were the Golden Age of the slasher.
 The most prominent examples of the formula are: the Scream trilogy, I Know What You Did Last Summer, Cherry Falls, Urban Legend, Final Destination, and sequels/prequels of previous classics such as Child’s Play (re-named Bride of Chucky and Seed of Chucky), Halloween H20 and Halloween Resurrection.

 The 00s saw remakes of former classics, rather than new creations: The Texas Chainsaw Massacre , Prom Night , Black Christmas , Psycho , The Hitcher and The Hills Have Eyes (2006).
-Unfortunately, the 00s have also seen a move towards gorier stuff such as the Saws, and the Hostels, all featuring the kind of make-your-eyes-feel-dirty grimness which a good slasher should stop short of.
+Unfortunately, the new millenium has also seen a move towards gorier stuff such as the Saws, and the Hostels, all featuring the kind of make-your-eyes-feel-dirty grimness which a good slasher should stop short of.

 1. Get to the point quickly: A quick first death keeps the film pacey and alive.